 In a chronological format, there is a greater emphasis on skills than in the functional format, which emphasizes experience.
 The combined format gives equal weighting to both these sections, with some flexibility.

 The examples provided below all use the combined format, even for jobs that are very “skills-oriented” or technical.
 If you’re an architect, a data analyst, or a computer scientist, it’s important to showcase your work history alongside your vast skillset.

 We encourage you to explore the following resume examples developed by our team at Creative Resumes.
 We’ve developed them for dozens of professions in all kinds of industries: from customer service to engineering.
 And we will keep updating the list each week with new professions/examples.

 ⦁ Attorney Resume sample

 As someone applying for the position of attorney at law, you should always focus on your educational experience so that those recruiting know you have a relevant degree and expertise to be applying for.
-Make sure your resume is in reverse chronological order so it is easy to read and is instantly attention-grabbing, as your latest roles will be focused on more than the earlier ones.
-It is also always ideal for keeping your resume to one page because it shows your ability to communicate in lesser words effectively and keeps the recruiter engaged throughout so that all the parts that need attention are getting it.
+Make sure your resume is in reverse chronological order, so it is easy to read and is instantly attention-grabbing, as your latest roles will be focused on more than the earlier ones.
+It is also always ideal to keep your resume to one page because it shows your ability to communicate in lesser words effectively and keeps the recruiter engaged throughout so that all the parts that need attention are getting it.